The 20 Best College Campuses In The US

 Located in New York City, Columbia's location is one of its greatest selling points.

 The university's neo-classical campus occupies six city blocks in Manhattan, taking up a little over 30 acres and offering a respite from the hustle and bustle outside its gates.
-Columbia was ranked fifth on the Best College Library list, and currently hosts more than 10 million volumes.
+Columbia was ranked at the top of the Best College Library list, and currently hosts more than 10 million volumes.

-Kansas State is the number one employer in its hometown of Manhattan, Kansas, which may explain its high ranking the Town-Gown Relations are Great list.

-The city also hosts an area known as 'Aggieville,' which is filled with college bars and stores.
-Overall, Kansas State ranked third in Quality of Life.

 Source: The Princeton Review.
 To learn more about our methodology, click here.